 Best Practices

-- Keep ROIs as tight as practical to maximize effective resolution and responsiveness
+Keep ROIs tight: Make them as focused as practical to maximize effective resolution and software responsiveness.

-- Use ROIs as inputs to recipes and analyses (e.g., porosity, inclusions, crack detection) to focus computations
+Use ROIs as workflow inputs: Feed ROIs into recipes and analyses (e.g., porosity, inclusions, crack detection) to focus computations on relevant regions.